This article contains the following topic:

 - They are preconfigured with user/passwords.
 Users with access to the M-box do not need to know the technical details about the destination account.

-- Publishing sites, broadcasters, newspapers all have their specific requirements about the incoming media content.
+- Publishing sites, broadcasters, and newspapers have specific requirements regarding the incoming media content.
 Each M-box converts the media content automatically to the destination requirements.

 - M-boxes are destination agnostic.
-Cloud services, FTP sites, SOME sites like Youtube, Twitter, etc., are supported.
+Cloud services, FTP sites, SOME sites like Youtube, etc., are supported.

-- M-boxes can be used for backups, file transfer, publishing, Archiving, and more.
+- M-boxes are used for backups, file transfer, publishing, Archiving, and more.

 - They can also be a part of automated workflows, doing daily/weekly/monthly routine tasks.